Decent-Partners/Decent-overview/README.md

 **COULD**
 - be profitably licensed by 3rd party media entities, services or organisations.

-### 12. ORIGINAL MEDIA & EDITORIAL
+### 12. ORIGINAL MEDIA, EDITORIAL & RESEARCH

 Partners
 **MUST**
-- empower a network of creators to develop and deliver original media & editorial.
+- empower a network of creators to develop and deliver original media, editorial and research.
+- define the full-stack of Web3 Media for 3rd parties via educational materials, research and communications.
 - ensure that all content remains publicly accessible.
 - ensure that content is not only english language but ensure broad access to a global community.
-- define the full-stack of Web3 Media for 3rd parties via educational materials, research and communications.
 - develop and share media content across multiple social channels, networks, press & media to promote our activities globally.
 - create original series that capture the stories of the creators, makers and builders in and around the community.
 - make educational, inspiring and entertaining content that connects and engages with a global audience.